Cornerstone University and Cornerstone Theological Seminary Welcome New Faculty Members

-Dr. Kendra Jackson, assistant professor of counseling at Grand Rapids Theological Seminary, holds a Doctorate of Philosophy in Counselor Education and Supervision from Ohio University.
+Dr. Kendra Jackson, assistant professor of counseling at Cornerstone Theological Seminary, holds a Doctorate of Philosophy in Counselor Education and Supervision from Ohio University.
 Her research interests include leadership and advocacy; play therapy; multicultural issues; and the intersection of religion, spirituality, ethnicity and mental health.

 In her spare time, Dr. Jackson’s hobbies include baking, playing with dogs at the animal shelter, shopping, trying different foods, bowling, traveling and visiting with family and friends.

 Brad Porter (B.A. ’08), assistant professor of film production, is a film production director and cinematographer who has spent the last 18 months living, working and teaching at Coventry University in England before rejoining the faculty at Cornerstone.